Miryeong1235/COMM2216-user-guide/docs/create_new_table.md

 ![action output](/img/action_output.png)

-6. Right click on the schema you created and select [Refresh All] to refresh the schema.
+6. Right-click on the schema you created and select "Refresh All" to refresh the schema.
 <img src="/img/refresh_all.png" width="50%">
 7. Click the triangle to see a table list you have created.
 <img src="/img/after_create_table.png" width="50%">